OctopusDeploy/docs/docs/octopus-rest-api/examples/register-listening-tentacle.md

 ---

-These scripts demonstrate how to programmatically register a listening tentacle.
+These scripts demonstrate how to programmatically register a Listening Tentacle.

 ## Usage